canonical/craft-parts/docs/explanation/filesets.rst

 Using filesets
 --------------

-Internally, filesets for the *stage* and *prime* steps are both applied to the directory containing the artifacts from the *build* step.
-This locates the files and directories to migrate to the *stage* and *prime* steps.
+Built-in filesets for the *stage* and *prime* steps are both applied to the directory containing the artifacts from the *build* step.
+These are used to specify the files and directories to migrate to the *stage* and *prime* steps.

+The contents of the filesets for these steps are specified using the :ref:`stage` and :ref:`prime` properties when defining a part.

 The order in which paths are defined in a fileset is not important.
 The paths are collected so that all files and directories to be included are first